kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

           ![New table wizard step six](./Images/43.png)

-> **Note**: In this example, you imported a very small amount of static data from a file, which is fine for the purposes of this exercise.
+> **Note**: In this task, you imported a very small amount of static data from a file, which is fine for the purposes of this task.
 In reality, you can use Kusto to analyze much larger volumes of data; including real-time data from a streaming source such as Azure Event Hubs.

 #### Congratulations!
 You have successfully completed this task.
 Please move on to the next task.